 The Bible says, “Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need” (Hebrews 4:16).
 If you have never done so, ask Christ to come into your life today.

 Then understand that God now welcomes you into His presence and promises to hear you—and He cannot lie.
 The Bible says, “This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us” (1 John 5:14).
 Trust His promises and learn to bring every concern to Him in prayer.

-Does God only hear us when we pray out loud or does He hear silent prayers also?
-Please forgive me if this is a dumb question, but I didn’t grow up in a religious home and have just become a Christian.
+Does God only hear us when we pray out loud, or does He hear silent prayers also?

 God even hears our prayers when we can’t even put them into words—times, for example, when our hearts are too burdened or confused even to speak.
 The Bible says, “the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express” (Romans 8:26).

 One of God’s greatest gifts to us is the privilege of prayer—a privilege that is possible because of what Jesus did for us on the cross.
 Thank God for the privilege of prayer and learn daily to “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).